faisalmemon/ios-crash-dump-analysis-book/examples/xbmc_sigbus_ios/xmbc_crash_explanation.md

 }
 ```

 In general, if our app crashes before it even has run any code in our app, then it is good to switch on the Dynamic Loader diagnostic flags.
-There might be a deployment issue (not bundling the correct libraries) or code signing issue.
+There might be a deployment\index{software!deployment} issue (not bundling the correct libraries) or code signing\index{software!code signing} issue.